These days, using Machine-Learning and particularly Deep-Learning solutions to solve many technical challenges has become a norm.

 Since it’s an individual discernment - here are a few examples of stuff I’d call Patterns:

-• Math
+Math

-• Prove that √2 is an irrational number.
+- Prove that β2 is an irrational number.

 Why a Pattern? - The classic solution to the above is proved by contradiction.
-We assume there exist two natural numbers 𝜨 and 𝜧 having no common divisors such that 𝜨 / M = √2
+We assume there exist two natural numbers π¨ and π§ having no common divisors such that π¨ / M = β2

-Building on top of this - we’ll eventually reach a dead-end to the assumption that 𝜨 and 𝜧 have no common divisors.
+Building on top of this - we’ll eventually reach a dead-end to the assumption that π¨ and π§ have no common divisors.

 (click here for the full proof).

-I see it as a Pattern since I can imagine many Math problems that would require me to use a similar technique as we did here with 𝜨 and 𝜧.
+I see it as a Pattern since I can imagine many Math problems that would require me to use a similar technique as we did here with π¨ and π§.

-• Chess
+Chess

-• Given the following board position - how Black can win in 1 move?
+- Given the following board position - how Black can win in 1 move?

 Why a Pattern? - The solution to this challenge is pretty easy (you can try to solve it here).
 I’d call it a Pattern since there are tons of similar chess challenges that will require using the same way of thinking.

-• Reading Code
+Reading Code

-• Given high-quality logging library source code having 3K LOC - understand its inner workings
+- Given high-quality logging library source code having 3K LOC - understand its inner workings

 Why a Pattern? - Well, that’s a bit obscure.
 Understanding a self-contained code-base such as a logging library entails a couple of things I’d categorize as Pattern.
 It contains abstractions, mental-models that can be used in other places.

-• buffering: a common technique is to collect log-entries in-memory before flushing it to disk / sending it via a socket or similar.
+While thoroughly reading such an infrastructure library you should expect to come across things such as:- buffering: a common technique is to collect log-entries in-memory before flushing it to disk / sending it via a socket or similar.

-• multi-threading: if the library internals can be accessed simultaneously from multiple threads, we can see how the library protects critical sections and shared resources.
-Maybe it’ll also have threads in charge of deleting stale data (for example log entries that are buffered for too long).
+(for example log entries that are buffered for too long).
 Or, flushing data might involve transferring data into some background thread.

-• log-rotations: if we persist data to a file - we may need logic that will remove old data.
-Similarly, if we limit each file for 10MB, the code will have to prune the oldest entries or do something else (like saving new data to a new file).
+- log-rotations: if we persist data to a file - we may need logic that will remove old data.
+Similarly, if we limit each file for 10MB,

-• formatting: if the library expects structured-logs it might have code for formatting structs to strings.
+- formatting: if the library expects structured-logs it might have code for formatting structs to strings.

-• parsing: for raw data, we might have parsers that will validate it and transform it into some structured shape.
+- parsing: for raw data, we might have parsers that will validate it and transform it into some structured shape.

-• compile-time macros: in case we’re compiling for production we’d like to omit tracing code.
+- compile-time macros: in case we’re compiling for production we’d like to omit tracing code.

-• fault-tolerance: robust logging mechanism should guard against a burst of logging.
+- fault-tolerance: robust logging mechanism should guard against a burst of logging.
 It’ll rate-limit the number of calls/sec.
-If the logging is to a remote machine, it may wrap the calls with a circuit-breaker.

-• tests: it’s always a good place to learn how to use the library’s API and get ideas.
+- tests: it’s always a good place to learn how to use the library’s API and get ideas.

 How the library simulates logging failure?